krmackey/Irrigation_DVAT/README.md

     python main_dash.py
    ```

 4. The output of running `main_dash.py` will be a URL, to which you can then access on a web browser.
+Ignore any warning of the dash_html_components package being deprecated.